 Parliament & Internet is an annual conference to discuss Internet policy and inform policymakers by bringing together Government, Parliamentarians, officials, business and civil society.
-It is a neutral platform where thought leaders debate important technology issues that shape legislative policy in an open forum.
+It is a platform where thought leaders debate important technology issues that shape legislative policy in an open forum.

 The stimulus for Parliament & Internet came from UK members of Parliament with a keen interest in the Internet who visited Washington DC between 2003 and 2006 and spoke at the US Congressional Internet Caucus.
 It was felt that a similar regular open dialogue was needed in the UK.
 The first Parliament & Internet conference was held in the Houses of Parliament in October 2006 and has become a key event each year since for those interested in discussing Internet policy.

 The conference is organised by ISPA UK, the UK’s Trade Association for providers of internet services.